torressliu/LAMARL/review1.md

 | TD3- advanced decision |$2368.2\pm 316.4$|$913.2\pm 592.1$|$718.3\pm 176.8$|
 ## Should the "Musar" be referred to as "MARS"?
 Correct this in the new version.

+If our reply address your concerns, we would appreciate it if you could kindly consider raising the score.